What is fertility awareness?

-However, women who use fertility awareness are more likely to get pregnant than women who use other forms of contraception.
+If you use fertility awareness to avoid getting pregnant, one disadvantage is that women who use fertility awareness are more likely to get pregnant than women who use other forms of contraception.
 It depends how strictly you follow the method.
 About 1 in every 4 women who use these methods will get pregnant.

 It can take quite a lot of time and patience to get fertility awareness right and you need to follow instructions carefully.
 Even so, some women will always find it difficult to predict when they are ovulating.

 Remember also that fertility awareness can be affected if you are ill, stressed, taking some medicines or having sex.

 There are different ways to use fertility awareness to avoid getting pregnant:

 Cervical mucous method or Billings method

 The mucus inside your vagina (cervical mucus) changes during the month.
 Right after your period your vagina may feel quite dry, then around the time of ovulation the mucus becomes clear and stretchy, like raw egg white.
 After you have ovulated, it becomes thicker and cloudier.
 You can use these changes to work out when you ovulate.
 You should not have sex until 3 dry days have passed.